Dewale-A/AgenticAI-Policy-Documents-Application/README.md

 # 🔍 AgenticAI Policy Documents Application

 A production-ready **multi-agent AI system** for automated policy compliance analysis and reporting.
-Built with [CrewAI](https://crewai.com), this system demonstrates how autonomous AI agents can collaborate to ingest, analyze, and report on policy documents.
+Developed with [CrewAI](https://crewai.com), this system demonstrates how autonomous AI agents can collaborate to ingest, analyze, and report on policy documents.

 ## 🏗️ System Architecture